-TSNE MissionWorks recently published its 2017 Valuing Our Nonprofit Workforce compensation and benefits report which includes compensation and benefits data representing 171 positions from 342 organizations reporting on nearly 35,000 individual salaries.
+TSNE recently published the 2017 Valuing Our Nonprofit Workforce compensation and benefits report which gathered data representing 171 positions from 342 organizations reporting on nearly 35,000 individual salaries.
 You'll find the report a wealth of information to use in your review of your organization’s compensation practices.

 There is no single right way to develop compensation practices.
 But clearly articulating organizational values related to compensation and benefits, and describing the ways in which they are reflected by practice, assures staff and stakeholders that compensation decisions are systematic and fair.
 And when employees feel they are being treated fairly, even if they wish that they earned more money or paid time off, morale, productivity, and impact are likely to be high.

 Here are some helpful tips that can get you started thinking about your practices.

 Understand how your organizational values are reflected in your policies and practices.

 Mission-based organizations often have an inspirational vision for the world they are trying to create.
 A world free of poverty or a place where all children can succeed, for example.
 Be intentional about aligning your compensation structure with that vision.
 If your vision is a world free of poverty, you might intentionally set minimum salaries at something considered an affordable wage for your geographic area.